|Best Overall||Wellness CORE Grain-Free Reduced Fat Turkey & Chicken|

 If your dog has developed pancreatitis, it can be a really scary experience.
 You’ve probably noticed unusual symptoms like a hunched back, diarrhea, a bloated abdomen, loss of appetite, and an overall change in personality.
 Pancreatitis can cause weakness and lethargy and can even cause your dog to develop a fever.
 Although sometimes, these symptoms happen on their own, when several of the symptoms are combined, it’s vital you get in touch with your veterinarian as quickly as possible.

 Switching your dog over from a high-fat diet to a low-fat diet might prove a little challenging at first.
 It’s important to know what your options are, as some low-fat foods are prescription-only and others you can purchase online without veterinarian authorization.
 Some brands and products are pricier than others, so we included a budget-friendly option in the list below.
 We also included a variety of dry food and wet food options so you can decide which your dog may be most attracted to.
-Sometimes, it’s best to incorporate both for texture and flavor variety.
-Remember that transitioning food may take a little bit of time so as long as you can employ patience along with all the love you have for your cherished pup, you can make this diet change happen.
+It may take a little time to transition your pup’s diet, but with patience and love, you can make this happen.

 - Wellness CORE Grain-Free Reduced Fat Turkey & Chicken